gvincistat/unSuper/README.md

 **Author:** Giuseppe Vinci, Ph.D., Assistant Professor, Department of Applied and Computational Mathematics and Statistics, University of Notre Dame.

-**Citation** Giuseppe Vinci (2024).
+**Citation:** Giuseppe Vinci (2024).
 Unsupervised Learning in Epilepsy.
 In Statistical Methods in Epilepsy.
 Chapman & Hall/CRC.